Skip to main content

 - Where can I get help with my research paper?

 The librarians at the Reference Desk can help with narrowing your topic and finding books and articles.
 The library web site also has research guides and other tools.
-If you need more help you can schedule an appointment with a subject librarian through the Research Assistance Program.
+If you need more help you can schedule a Research Consultation with a subject librarian.
 The Learning Center offers tutoring and review sessions.
 They can also help with studying, writing and other academic challenges.

 - Are there any newspapers from my home country?